 The Clinical Psychology Internship Program at the University of New Mexico Health Sciences Center School of Medicine is a one-year program accredited by the American Psychological Association to provide broad-based clinical training for the general practice of health service psychology.
-Treatment settings-inpatient, outpatient, and community--serve a highly diverse population of children, adolescents, adults, and families in the public sector statewide.
-A high proportion of clinical cases involve developmental disorders and/or severe emotional disturbance, many with a history of multigenerational trauma.
+Treatment settingsinpatient, outpatient, and community--serve a highly diverse population of children, adolescents, adults, and families in the public sector statewide.
+A high proportion of clinical cases involve neurodevelopmental disorders and/or significant psychiatric disorders, many with a history of multigenerational trauma.
 Major rotations are with clinical programs of the Departments of Psychiatry and Behavioral Sciences, University of New Mexico Hospital, and Pediatrics at the University of New Mexico School of Medicine, Health Sciences Center (HSC).
 Some of the elective rotations involve community sites.
 There are also opportunities for electives and mentoring involving public policy.
-New Mexico is a diverse state that includes a number of American Indian (Acoma, Laguna, Navajo, Apache, Zuni, San Felipe, Santa Clara, Santo Domingo, Sandia,
+The University of New Mexico Health and Health Sciences, which includes the School of Medicine and the Department of Psychiatry and Behavioral Sciences, serves a large, unique, and medically complex population and are a consultative resource for the New Mexico and the Four Corners region of the Southwest.
+The population is uniquely multicultural and multilingual with 23 Federally recognized tribes (including 19 Pueblos, 3 Apache Tribes, and parts of the Navajo Nation), as well as Hispanic/Latinx, African American, and Asian American communities.